Creating Memorable Birding Experiences Since 2013.

 There are no costs for the guided hikes, but space is limited.
 Please pre-register to guarantee your spot on the hike of your choice.
 And come prepared - this includes binoculars, bug spray and staying hydrated.
 Extra water is always good to have.

-All participants must read and sign a Liability Release for the hikes/nature walks.
 You will be asked to confirm that you have read and understand all the risks before submitting your registration form.

 Friday, April 24